Generator Wattage Calculator

 Whether you're preparing for power outages, equipping a job site, planning an outdoor event, or going off-grid, accurate wattage planning ensures your generator can handle the full electrical load without straining.

 Generator sizing is easiest to get wrong when startup surges are ignored.
-This calculator keeps the running load, surge load, and safety margin in one place so you can choose a generator that will actually start everything you care about.
+This calculator keeps the running load, surge load, and safety margin in the same result so you can choose a generator that will actually start everything you care about.

 1. Select appliances from the common presets or add custom items